codyngpriest/alx-low_level_programming/0x1C-makefiles/README.md

 The clean, oclean, fclean, re rules should never fail

 You are not allowed to have a list of all the .o files

+5. Island Perimeter
+This is a function def island_perimeter(grid): that returns the perimeter of the island described in grid: